 Nature isn’t just limited to the wildlife, for me it’s the stunning landscapes.
 From the Window in the Rock in Sark to the views over Jethou in Herm.
 There is quite literally nothing to chose between the islands in this department.

-Things to do in Herm and Sark
+Things to Do in Herm and Sark

 Both islands have a nice variety of dining options, from beach cafés to sit-down restaurants.
 Starting with Herm you can grab pub grub at the Mermaid Tavern, which has a lovely courtyard to sit outside.
 I recommend this one.